Editor selections by Topic and Unit

 Unit Title: Teaching About Energy

-This resource is a curricular unit for elementary grades 3-5 on the topic of Energy.
+This is a curricular unit for elementary grades 3-5 on the topic of energy.
 It includes nine lesson plans and activities to introduce students to a range of energy types such as solar, thermal, wind, and electrical.
-It is part of a larger collection of digital resources sponsored by the National Science Digital Library.
+Activities are presented in the context of engineering, allowing teachers to easily integrate the NGSS Science and Engineering Practices.

 Links to Units: